 - How can local officials in Missouri make their cities more attractive to young families?

-- Looking just within Missouri, to what degree is child development and a family’s quality of life influenced by the city they live in?
+- Looking just within Missouri, to what degree is child development and a family’s quality of life influenced by the city in which they live?

-To help families find the best Missouri cities in which to put down roots, WalletHub’s analysts compared a sample of 86 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socio-economics.
+To help families find the best Missouri cities in which to settle down, WalletHub compared a sample of 85 cities in the state across four key dimensions: 1) Family Life & Fun, 2) Education, Health & Safety, 3) Affordability and 4) Socio-economics.
 Our sample considers only the city proper in each case and excludes cities in the surrounding metro area.

 We evaluated the four dimensions using 21 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the most suitable conditions for family life.

-Finally, we determined each city’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order the cities in our sample.
+Finally, we determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order the cities in our sample.

 Family Life & Fun – Total Points: 25

 - Playgrounds per Capita: Full Weight (~4.17 Points)

 - Number of Attractions: Full Weight (~4.17 Points)

 Note: “Attractions” includes, for instance, museums, theaters and zoos.